Does Homeowners Insurance Cover Structural Damage?

 Does Home Insurance Cover Structural Issues: FAQ

-Structural damage can be complex, particularly regarding what's covered under a standard homeowners policy.
-Below are answers to common questions about structural insurance coverage and exclusions.
+Structural damage can be complex, especially regarding what's covered under a standard homeowners policy.
+We answer common questions about structural insurance coverage and exclusions:

 Does homeowners insurance cover structural damage?